Signal vs WhatsApp: Comparing Privacy Features for User Protection

 Round 5.
 Privacy and security features

 - Safety number.
-Signal offers a handy security feature that allows you to verify new contacts and maintain private communication.
-Every Signal contact receives a unique set of numbers and a QR code.
-When you start a conversation, you can verify the person’s identity and prevent a potential security attack.
+Signal has a handy feature to verify new contacts and keep private conversations.
+Every Signal contact gets a unique set of numbers and a QR code.
+When you start a conversation you can verify the person’s identity and prevent a potential security attack.* Screen lock.
+If you enable screen lock in Signal, the app will require additional verification (passcode or biometric identification) to let you in.
+You can set a custom screen lock inactivity timeout (from instant to 1 hour).

 🏆 Who wins: Signal